Substation Fire

 The Substation Fire was a wildfire in the U.S. state of Oregon near The Dalles.
 The fire was first reported on July 17, 2018, and had burned 78425 acre.

 Incidents

 The Substation Fire was reported, burning on private land, in the late afternoon on July 17, 2018, five miles south of The Dalles, two miles west of Moro and near the border of Grass Valley.
 Strong winds caused the fire to grow rapidly, with the fire moving over 18 miles in days.
-Agricultural and recreational areas suffered heavy damage and by July 18 Oregon Governor Kate Brown had declared a state of emergency, which included calling the Oregon National Guard to assist with fighting the fire and the communities of Moro, Grass Valley and Kent were evacuated.
+Agricultural and recreational areas suffered heavy damage and by July 18, Oregon Governor Kate Brown had declared a state of emergency, which included calling the Oregon National Guard to assist with fighting the fire and the communities of Moro, Grass Valley and Kent were evacuated.
 The next day, evacuation orders were lifted, however a temporary flight restriction was put in place in the area.
+On July 21, the fire spread another 10,000 acre, swelling to 80,763 acre.

 As of July 23, the fire had destroyed 78425 acre and was 92 percent contained.

+Effects

+One person was killed from the Substation Fire, a 64-year-old farmer.
+Officials believe he was trying to create a fire line.
+Four residential structures were destroyed, four others were damaged, and forty-eight outbuildings were destroyed.
+The Charles E. Nelson House, an iconic abandoned house, was destroyed by the fire.